Rene Claudel Mugenzi

-Rene Claudel Mugenzi (born 13 April 1976) is a British author, community and social development practitioner, human rights activist, community organiser and politician.
+Rene Claudel Mugenzi (born 13 April 1976) is a British author, physicist community and social development practitioner, human rights activist, community organiser, Astrophysicist and politician.

 He stood as a Parliamentary candidate for Poplar and Limehouse in The United Kingdom General Election of 2015 which was held on 7 May 2015.
 He represented the Red Flag Anti-Corruption political party.
-In October 2020, he was found guilty of fraud at Norwich Crown Court.

 Early life and education

 Rene Mugenzi was born in Pyatigorsk, Russia to Rwandan parents.
 He grew up in Kigali Rwanda until age of 18 when he left his native country fleeing genocide and massacres.
 In 1997, at the age of 21, he moved to the UK, where he has been living since.

 He studied physics and astrophysics in King's College London.
 He also studied organising for social and community development at London Metropolitan University.

 Mugenzi is a fluent speaker of English, French, Swahili and Kinyarwanda.

 Community and social development work

 Mugenzi was a community support and social innovation development executive.
 He has been granted Lifetime Membership of the Millennium Awards Fellowship and was nominated as a Tower Hamlets community hero, in recognition of his achievements in contributing in improving the quality of lives of local people, through developing and empowering innovative community development projects and services.
 Mugenzi has also won various community awards such as Community Champion and UnLtd awards.

 Mugenzi has developed and taught various community support methods and social innovation development for community, voluntary and statutory sector.
 As a social and community development practitioner, he has worked in addressing various social challenges within underprivileged communities particularly in East London.

 Rene Mugenzi has developed award-winning social innovation initiatives that have been used in various poverty alleviation and community development projects in the UK and abroad.
 He has designed various capacity building training for social and community development workers.

 He is the founder of the British Grassroots Action Awards, a national award giving initiative that recognises innovative and successful grassroots-based initiatives that have made significant impact in the lives of their service users.

 Mugenzi is also the founder and chairman of the London Centre for Social Impact, a UK social innovation development organisation and think tank.